EzryStIago/training/docs/index.md

 These pages are a collection of resources to help you to utilize the cluster more effectively.
 Even if you are a very experienced Linux user, you will want to read [Amarel user guide]() as it has slurm tips and examples.

+# WARNING - READ!

+- Do not run large computational jobs on the **login** node.
+Use slurm to allocate resources on the compute node.
+- TODO: add more complete list

+## Learning paths

 - For users familiar with Linux but new to `slurm`, follow [this path]()
 - For users not familiar with Linux, please familiarize yourself with Linux through tutorials and cheatsheets